-I love planning.
+I love planning of all types but especially lesson planning.
 I hate to say it because many people hate this part of teaching.
-But even if this is not your strength, you can still master it.
+But even if this is not your strength, you can still master lesson planning.
 It takes some organizational tools and a few minutes at the end of each week to plan for the next week.

 Distance learning has taught teachers a lot about creating materials for students who can access later in case of absences or just for review.
 This school year, while we are in person, has been disrupted because of the number of students who miss class due to quarantine or Covid Symptoms.